 This document outlines Greater Wellington's 20-year strategy to manage regionally significant plant and animal pests.
-It must be reviewed every five years and is currently being reviewed in 2006/07.
+It must be reviewed every five years, this process has been underway since 2006, and a draft document for consultation is expected in early 2008.